LonelyOrphan/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24 - 19th November 2020 ~ Focused, Benign

+Added in a hack yesterday to stopwatch to stop the 0's appearing.
+Found out today that the stopwatch is too slow.
+This post https://www.experts-exchange.com/questions/27034571/Javscript-stopwatch-slow.html suggests that getting the document with the timed function calls will slow it down, and advises to just call it once upon page load.

+I did try doing this upon button press but it doesn't work *unless* it's called repeatedly.

+He also uses a setTimeout() instead of setInterval(), and calls it repeatedly via recursion.

 ### Day 23 - 16th November 2020 ~ Relaxed

 Though there's four days missing here, I have been completing stuff on FCC.
 Since I didn't write here I'll just increment my days by one though.